SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Tesis Auto-Ingenieria/T002-Borrador Revision Sistematica.md

 - What is the relationship between self-design and software autonomy?

-- What are the key methodologies used to implement self-design in software systems?
+- ==What are the key methodologies used to implement self-design in software systems?==

 - What are the effects of self-design on software maintainability and scalability?